HomeSoftware

 1.

 For those curious, the witchcraft works like this: all 11 possible sort criteria (Plays, Day of week, Artist name, etc.) have an index 0-10 assigned to them that determines their place in the sort priority.
 The naive storage mechanism would be to store each index back-to-back, which requires 11 criteria * 4 bits = 44 bits of storage space.
-That's inefficient, because it's enough to store any 10 four-bit numbers (could be 10 thirteens, for example), but we only need to store 10 unique numbers.
+That's inefficient, because it's enough to store any 10 four-bit numbers (could be 10 thirteens, for example), but I only need to store 10 unique numbers.

-Using this technique, we only need to store 11! possibilities (the actual number of possible sort order permutations), which cuts the sort order storage to 26 bits, a marked improvement over the naive 44 bits.
+Using this technique, I only need to store 11! possibilities (the actual number of possible sort order permutations), which cuts the sort order storage to 26 bits, a marked improvement over the naive 44 bits.